BinarX-Curtin/Payload-Development-Kit/Parts List.md

 ## Power Supply
 You can power the board with either a benchtop power supply or a 2.1 mm centre positive barrel jack power supply.

-If you have been provided with a Binar Payload Development Kit by the Binar Space Program you have recieved a 9V 2A DC Power Supply with a 2.1 mm centre positive barrel jack.
+If you have been provided with a Binar Payload Development Kit by the Binar Space Program you may have been provided with a 9V 2A DC Power Supply with a 2.1 mm centre positive barrel jack.
 You can use this to start your payload development, but in order to replicate operation accross a more realistic range of voltages you may want to procure a benchtop power supply in the future.

 If you haven't been provided with a kit, you will need to source one of either type of power supply yourself.